 BMW officially puts the X3’s fuel consumption at 3.2L/100km, which is a really good stat for a PHEV with this much grunt.
 However, multiple car reviews point out that it could benefit from a larger battery, as the car tends to chew through its battery power fairly quickly.
 Although, the good news is that it will only take you 3.8 hours to fully replenish the X3’s battery power.

 Ride, handling, and comfort bear all the hallmarks of classic BMW quality in that they are all top-notch.
 The BMW X3 hybrid is a powerful prestige car that will save you money at the petrol pump in the long run.
-And that’s why we are happy to rate it as the second-best amongst hybrid electric vehicles in Australia.
+And that’s why we are happy to rate it as the second-best among hybrid electric vehicles in Australia.

-1. Mercedes-Benz C-class hybrid
+Mercedes-Benz C-class Hybrid

-Under the hood, the C-class boasts a big 25.4kWh battery, an efficient and powerful 95kW electric motor matched with a 2L four-cylinder turbocharged petrol engine.
+With 100km of electric-only range, the Mercedes-Benz C-class PHEV maintains the ability to function as an electric vehicle for most of the time for most drivers.
+Plus, you get the option to transform it into a 230kW power sled with the push of a button.
+Under the hood, the C-class boasts a big 25.4kWh battery, an efficient and powerful 95kW electric motor matched with a 2L four cylinder turbocharged petrol engine.
 All of this means it packs quite a punch, especially from takeoff.
 Even running it as an EV alone, the C-class is good for a top speed of 140km/h.

 But how much does all this cost?
 For around $90,000 we think this represents amazing value.
 Yes, it is on the pricier side, but this is a car that will withstand the test of time both in styling and finishings, but also more importantly, as hybrid technology advances to catch up with this fine automobile.
 That’s why we are happy to declare it the best hybrid electric vehicle currently available on the Australian market.